 Hodge is a small village, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Hodge, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.14% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Hodge is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Hodge does not have a public transit system used by locals to get to and from work.

 The per capita income in Hodge in 2022 was $17,982, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $71,928 for a family of four.
 However, Hodge contains both very wealthy and poor people as well.